dgaydukov/cert-aws/sa/files/sa.md

 Add new member - there are 2 ways to add new member:
 * create account from scratch - if you remove it from org, you can make it standalone account.
 When you add this type of account, aws automatically create `OrganizationAccountAccessRole` with `AdministratorAccess` policy
 * add already existing account.
 If you are adding already existing account, it's recommended to create there cross-account role with same name as aws automatically create for new account
+Management account (previously called master account) - main account that creates org & invite other accounts or create new accounts for this org.
+SCP affect only the member accounts in your organization, it doesn't affect:
+* users/roles in the management account
+* users/roles in the accounts outside org
+* resource based policies (it affects only iam users/roles) If both SCP and permission boundary set & iam permission, then only intersection of all 3 works.
+SCP hierarchy:
+* it flows from root account to OU to member account
+* explicit deny always overwrites all allows
+* SCP can only filter, it never add permissions
+* at each level intersection happen between parent policy & level policy, and only those present in both are given

 ###### Well-Architected Tool
 Well-Architected Tool is a aws service that allows you to validate your current infrastructure against 5 pillars of well-architected framework.